 Admissions & Entitlements Team, County Hall, Taunton, Somerset, TA1 4DY.

 The LA’s admission policy is to admit children to school in the academic year they become five.
 If a child has a disability they will be treated no less favourably than other children.
 Our accessibility plan describes the arrangements we have already made and the further proposals planned to improve physical access to the school, access to the curriculum and access to written information.
 We will make reasonable adjustments for disabled pupils to ensure that they are able to access the curriculum and we will know we have succeeded when disabled students are participating fully in school life.
 Every effort is made to make a place for your child in our school.
+Please use the link above to view the LA's admission policy.

 Admissions during the academic year